 In recent years it has become clear that hallucinations are much more than a rare symptom of mental illness or the result of mind-altering drugs.
 Their appearance in those of sound mind has led to a better understanding of how the brain can create a world that doesn’t really exist.
 More surprising, perhaps, is the role they may play in our perceptions of the real world.
 As researchers explore what is happening in the brain, they are beginning to wonder: do hallucinations make up the very fabric of our reality?

 Hallucinations are sensations that appear real but are not elicited by anything in our external environment.
 They aren’t only visual – they can be sounds, smells, even experiences of touch.
 It’s difficult to imagine just how real they seem unless you’ve experienced one.
-As Sylvia, a woman who , explains, it’s not like imagining a tune in your head – more like “listening to the radio”.
+As Sylvia, a woman who has had musical hallucinations for years, explains, it’s not like imagining a tune in your head – more like “listening to the radio”.

 There is evidence to support the sensation that these experiences are authentic.
 In 1998, researchers at King’s College London scanned the brains of people having visual hallucinations.
-They found that brain areas that were active are .
+They found that brain areas that were active are also active while viewing a real version of the hallucinated image.
 Those who hallucinated faces, for example, activated areas of the fusiform gyrus, known to contain specialised cells active when we look at real faces.
 The same was true with hallucinations of colour and written words.
 It was the first objective evidence that hallucinations are less like imagination and more like real perception.

 Their convincing nature helps explain why hallucinations have been given such meaning – even considered messages from gods.
 But as it became clear that they can be symptoms of mental illnesses such as schizophrenia, they were viewed with increasing suspicion.